 When a caller asks "do you service my zip code?" it checks.
 When they ask "how much for a furnace tune-up?" it gives a range.
 When someone describes a flooded basement at midnight, Yapper detects the urgency, transfers the call to your cell, and whispers a brief summary before you say anything.

 After every call you get a text summary: who called, what they needed, what needs follow-up.
-Plans run $199 to $349/month with unlimited calls.
-The price does not change based on call volume or time of day.
+Plans run $199 to $349/month with 200 to 500 included minutes and no per-call billing.
+The price does not change based on number of calls or time of day.

 Side-by-side comparison